balder-dev/balder/doc/source/basics/connections.rst

 The global connection tree
 --------------------------

-Balder provides an global connection tree.
-This tree is already specified for all integrated connections objects (see `<Connections API>`_).
-Per default Balder uses this pre-defined tree.
+In Balder, all connections are embedded in a so-called global connection tree.
+This tree defines how the connections are arranged relative to each other.

 .. note::
-    COMING SOON - We are working on a graphical tool to show this global connection tree.
+    COMING SOON - We are working on a tool to show this global connection tree graphically.

 ..
     .. todo